-According to GlobalData, Russia is the world’s third-largest producer of nickel, with output of 215kt in 2022, up by 7% on 2021.
+According to GlobalData, Russia is the world’s third-largest producer of nickel in 2022, with output up by 7% on 2021.
 Over the five years to 2021, production from Russia decreased by a CAGR of 2.32% and is expected to drop by a CAGR of 0.27% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Nickel Mining to 2026 report.
 Buy the report here.

 MMC Norilsk Nickel is one of the leading producers of nickel in Russia.
-MMC Norilsk Nickel's output was 190.40kt in 2021, down by 18% on 2020.
+In 2021, the company’s output was down by 18% over 2020.

 For more detailed analysis of global nickel mining, buy the report here.